-The combined ratio ((claims + commissions + overheads)/premiums earned) in Non-Life Reinsurance was 100.1% at 31 March 2005 versus 101.2% for the same period of 2004.
-For the first quarter of 2005, which includes the storms Erwin and Gudrun, these numbers show the technical performance of recent underwriting years (2002 and after) notably in the Large Industrial Risks sector.
+The combined ratio "(claims + commissions + overheads) / premiums earned " in Non-Life Reinsurance was 99.7% at June 30, 2005 versus 101.4% for the same period of 2004.
+This ratio, which includes the storms Erwin / Gudrun and the deterioration of the Songda claim in the third quarter of 2004, shows the technical performance of recent underwriting years (2002 and after) notably in the Large Corporate Accounts sector.

-Net combined ratio\ Non-Life
+Net combined ratio Non-Life

-\ net of retrocession
+net of retrocession

-The net combined ratios as at March end 2005 are based on estimates to ultimate loss of the technical reserves established by Group actuaries.
+The net combined ratios as at June end 2004 and 2005 are based on estimates to ultimate loss of the technical reserves established by Group actuaries

-Financial results
+Financial Results